– Michael Reynolds – ‘Rogue’ –

-“I mean look at this place,” she said breathlessly.
-“In the last few days I’ve seen Back Alley Brawler here.
-I saw Positron.
-And today…”
+“I mean, look at this place,” she said breathlessly.
+“In the last few days I’ve seen Back Alley Brawler, Positron, and today…”

-As they walked, she pointed nodded her head in the direction of the blonde lady in the red and blue minidress, complemented with white gloves and boots.
+She gestured and nodded her head in the direction of the blonde woman in the red and blue mini-dress, complemented with white gloves and boots.
 The bell-shaped belt-buckle gave away her identity to any avid hero-spotter.
 Miss Liberty.
-The woman noticed them walk past and smiled, taking a moment away from the people she was dealing with.
+The woman noticed them walking past and smiled congenially, taking a moment away from the people she was dealing with.

-“Hey Starstorm, how’s the exams going?” she laughed lightly.
+“Hey, Starstorm, how are the exams going?” she said warmly before pointing toward Michael.
 “Don’t let Rogue distract you!”

 Sarah didn’t get a chance to respond before Michael piped in.

-“I’m doing her a favor and making sure she has some downtime between the boring tests.
-All work and no play blah blah blah.
-Come join Kara and me in Pocket D tonight and I’ll show you how to get in touch with your fun side too?”
+“I’m doing her a favor and making sure she has some downtime between all the boring study and tests.
+All work and no play, as they say.
+If you come join Kara and me in Pocket D tonight I’ll show you how to get in touch with your fun side, too!”

-After a moment he became aware of Sarah staring at him in amazement.
+After a moment, he became aware of Sarah staring at him wide-eyed.

 “What?” he said.